angel2rider/CRYPTOGRAPHER/README.md

 FFmpeg (brew install ffmpeg on macOS, sudo apt install ffmpeg on Linux)

-tqdm (for progress bars):

-pip install tqdm
+tqdm (for progress bars): pip install tqdm

 No other libraries are required.

 Usage
-1. Encode a file into a video
+Encode a file into a video
-python beast.py

-Then select e (encode), and follow prompts:

-Encode or Decode? (e/d): e
+Run the script: python main.py

+Choose e for encode

-Enter file path: myfile.zip
+Enter the input file path

-Enter output video path (e.g., output.avi): myfile_video.avi
+Enter the output video path (e.g., output.avi)

-The script will show a progress bar for frame encoding.
+The script will show a progress bar for encoding frames.
 The output is a lossless video containing your file data.

-2. Decode a video back into a file python beast.py
+Decode a video back into a file

-Then select d (decode), and follow prompts:

-Encode or Decode? (e/d): d
+Run the script: python main.py

+Choose d for decode

-Enter video path: myfile_video.avi
+Enter the input video path

-Enter output file path: restored.zip
+Enter the output file path

 The script will reconstruct the original file exactly, verified via hash.